 - Compile from source (not recommended for casual Flang users)

-For casual use, it’s far easier to use the methods above.
+For casual use, it’s far to download the Flang binary as above.

 Building the LLVM Flang Fortran compiler from source is a resource-intensive process.